dotnet/AspNetCore.Docs/aspnetcore/blazor/blazor-ef-core.md

 The sample app was built as a reference for server-side Blazor apps that use EF Core.
 The sample app includes a grid with sorting and filtering, delete, add, and update operations.

 The sample demonstrates use of EF Core to handle optimistic concurrency.
 However, [native database-generated concurrency tokens](/ef/core/saving/concurrency?tabs=fluent-api#native-database-generated-concurrency-tokens) aren't supported for SQLite databases, which is the database provider for the sample app.
-To demontrate concurrency with the sample app, adopt a differnt database provider that supports database-generated concurrency tokens (for example, the [SQL Server provider](/ef/core/providers/sql-server)).
+To demonstrate concurrency with the sample app, adopt a different database provider that supports database-generated concurrency tokens (for example, the [SQL Server provider](/ef/core/providers/sql-server)).

 :::moniker range=">= aspnetcore-8.0"